Recommended tools for encrypting data containing HIPAA-regulated PHI

 Encrypting data at rest

-On the Indiana University research computing systems, to encrypt at-rest ePHI and other HIPAA-regulated data, use GNU Privacy Guard (GPG, also GnuPG).
+To encrypt at-rest data, use GNU Privacy Guard (GPG, also GnuPG).
 For instructions, see What is GPG, and how do I use it to encrypt files on IU's research computing systems?

-Important: Although the Research File System (RFS) is HIPAA-capable, RFS does not encrypt stored data, so you must encrypt electronic protected health information (ePHI) before storing it on RFS.
-If your files are stored locally on an encrypted hard drive (e.g., using PGP Whole Disk Encryption), you still must encrypt the files individually (using an application such as AESCrypt) before transferring them to RFS.
+Important: The Research File System (RFS) does not encrypt stored data, so you must encrypt data containing PHI before storing it on RFS.
+Even if your files are stored locally on an encrypted hard drive (e.g., using PGP Whole Disk Encryption), you still must encrypt the files individually (using an application such as AESCrypt) before transferring them to RFS.

 On personal workstations

-On Windows and OS X workstations, to encrypt at-rest ePHI and other sensitive data, use PGP Whole Disk Encryption (WDE).
+On Windows and OS X workstations, to encrypt at-rest data, use PGP Whole Disk Encryption (WDE).
 IU faculty, students, and staff, can download PGP WDE at no cost from the section of IUware.
 For more, see:

 - Encrypting your Windows computer with PGP Whole Disk Encryption